Sitefinity/Sitefinity-CLI/README.md

 * WidgetSegmentId -> The widget segment (for personalized widgets)
 * LogWarning -> logs a warning message
 * LogInfo -> logs an informational message
+* SiteId -> The site id.
+When working with the non default site.

 A return parameter **MigratedWidget** is required as the output of the migration.
 It contains the new widget name and the new properties.